nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 9. If asked, choose to `Open as Project`.
 10. Click `OK` to accept the default settings.
 11. Right-click on the `Duke.java` file and select `Run Duke.main()`.
-12. If the set up was done right, you should see this welcome message:
+12. If the set up was done right, this welcome message should be seen:
     ````
      Welcome to
        _   _               _      _____                                _